FistOfHit/SixRackUnits/newsletters/2025/july/july.md

 This is the SixRackUnits AI hardware newsletter, keeping you up to date with the latest in AI hardware, datacentre technology, and the future of compute.
 With a field changing this fast, staying on top and even summarising all the material available can be difficult - so we do it for you.

-For a space to share sources and news/updates, join our telegram channel <a href="https://t.me/aihpc_infra_fans">here</a> or if you like short form posts on similar topics,check out the <a href="https://sixrackunits.substack.com/notes">notes</a> section of this newsletter or my <a href="https://www.linkedin.com/in/hitesh-kumar58">LinkedIn</a>.
+For a space to share sources and news/updates, join our telegram channel <a href="https://t.me/aihpc_infra_fans">here</a> or if you like short form posts on similar topics, check out the <a href="https://sixrackunits.substack.com/notes">notes</a> section of this newsletter or my <a href="https://www.linkedin.com/in/hitesh-kumar58">LinkedIn</a>.

 [**This month's updates:**](#this-months-updates)
   - [**Broadcom's inevitable yet surprising new chip - Tomahawk Ultra**]()